 - Specifies the user whose credentials will be used to execute the command.
-The [USER] is specified in the format [username]@[domain].
-The user must exist in the specified domain and be known to the Red Hat Enterprise Virtualization Manager.
+The USER is specified in the format username@domain.
+The user must exist in the specified domain and be known to the Red Hat Virtualization Manager.

 ISO Storage Domain Options

-- Sets [KEYFILE] as the public key to use for SSH authentication.
-You will be prompted to enter the password of the user specified with
+Sets KEYFILE as the private key to use for SSH authentication.
+If you don’t set a key, you are prompted to enter the password of the user specified by

 engine-iso-uploader --nfs-server=storage.demo.redhat.com:/iso/path upload RHEL6.0.iso